progress/iceberg/PAS/Management/OEManager/ABL/USAGE.md

      [echo]                         [OPTIONAL]       -Dsessid=[SESSION_ID]  - Alphanumeric Client Session ID to be stopped [echo]                                           When no session ID provided, all available Client HTTP Sessions will be expired
      [echo]                         [OPTIONAL] -Dterminateopt=0 - Termination Option: 0=graceful, 1=forced, 2=finish+stop

+## Tailoring ##

+Some tasks denote optional or required parameters, while all will use a set of common parameters either derived from the local PAS instance or specified via the command line or `oemanager.properties` file.
+When necessary to override any property values, simply pass as `name=value` on the command line or uncomment the property name and set a default value within the `oemanager.properties`.

+**Examples:**

+- The `userid` and `passwd` parameters for the oemanager/manager webapps must always be specified if changed from the default of tomcat/tomcat.
+- The `ablapp` (and `webapp` when necessary) should be checked and modified appropriately as it is not possible to assume which app names in the PAS instance may be intended for tasks.
+- The `port` property may still be overridden by use of the `scheme` command line parameter to prefer either "http" or "https".

 ## Use-Cases ##